sahsagar-google/oracle-toolkit/docs/user-guide.md

 ### Requirements and Prerequisites

-You need at least two servers to install Oracle software by using the toolkit:
+You need at least two servers to install Oracle software by using the oracle-toolkit:

-- **Control node**: a virtual or physical machine from which the toolkit is executed.
+- **Control node**: a virtual or physical machine from which the oracle-toolkit is executed.
 - **Database server(s)**: target where the Oracle software will be installed and configured.